Last Updated on 17 December, 2020 by Veronica

 Where to have dinner?

-We had dinner at Sandy Bells a few “pies” of curry meat, they are some meat cakes that were very good, we accompanied them with a few pints of beer from the area.
+We had dinner at Sandy Bells with a few “pies” of curry meat; they are some very good meat cakes; we accompanied them with a few pints of beer from the area.

 Where did we stay in Edinburgh?
 At hotel Britannia

 We stayed for 2 nights at the Britannia hotel.
 The room was ok, large, and had a private bathroom.
-I was about 20 minutes walk from the castle, in a nice area.
+I was about a 20-minute walk from the castle, in a nice area.

 Day 7.
 Edinburgh

-The first thing was breakfast at the hotel (£16 both), a very complete breakfast buffet.
+The first thing was breakfast at the hotel (£16 for both), a very complete breakfast buffet.

 The Scotch Whisky Experience

-We visited the Cathedral of St. Giles, which were also with a piano concerto.
+We visited the Cathedral of St. Giles, which was also with a piano concerto.
 The cathedral is very nice, but with music had another much more welcoming atmosphere.

 South Bridge and the vaults

-At two o’clock we had a guided tour to visit South Bridge and the vaults, we wanted to see another side of Edinburgh.
-The visit was very good, they tell you interesting things.
+We had a two-hour guided tour to visit South Bridge and the vaults; we wanted to see another side of Edinburgh.
+The visit was very good; they tell you interesting things.

 Afterward, we went to visit Edinburgh Castle, we spend at least 2 hours, as the castle is quite large and you have many things to see.
 We also enter with the Explorer Pass.